felipehogrefe/Expenses/README.md

 ## Design choices
 ### Data
 The data acquired from the provided server have been encapsulated in one single class, which we will reffer as **Expense**.
 As the data comes in JSON form it's easy to parse it to object fields and then to the database as long as we use compatible names for the fields.
-The data used is that find in the `d4d8a7f0-d4be-4397-b950-f0c991438111` set of the **Dados Recife API**, found at http://dados.recife.pe.gov.br/dataset/despesas-orcamentarias.
+The data used is that found in the `d4d8a7f0-d4be-4397-b950-f0c991438111` set of the **Dados Recife API**, found at http://dados.recife.pe.gov.br/dataset/despesas-orcamentarias.
+Notice that the number of elements in this database is 94178.

 Besides the Expense class other three classes were created:
 - **CategoryExpense**